cwmasonRollTide/utility-scripts/project-setup/README.md

     cd project-setup-scripts
     ```

-3. **Run whichever setup script you want - named after main features**:
-    - Comments at the top of the file should further explain the options present in the script for project configuration
+3. **Run a Project Setup Script**

+    ```powershell
+    .\scripts\react-dotnet-storage-azure.ps1
+    ```

+    - Replace `setup-dotnet-react-storage-azure.sh` with the script that matches your project requirements.

+## Available Scripts

+Here are the current scripts:

+- `react-dotnet-storage-azure.ps1`: Sets up a .NET project with React and Azure Storage.

 ## Contributing

 I welcome contributions!
 Help me out, make a PR.
 If you break a script, though?
-Straight to jail
+Straight to jail.
+Hundred lashes with a wet noodle.
+Bill Murray will give you a disappointed look

 ## License